InHack2018/inhack2018.github.io/_posts/0000-03-01-detailed-info.md

 #### Will there be food?

-We will provide light snacks throughout the day.
-For more substantial meals, there is an Albert Heijn within a walking distance of the university as well as a number of restaurants and takeaways.
+We will provide light snacks throughout the day and a dinner meal.
+There is also an Albert Heijn within a walking distance of the university as well as a number of restaurants and takeaways.

 #### I'm not smart / my idea is not cool enough.